DaemonLoki/100DaysOfSwift/README.md

 ## 1. [Storm Viewer](https://github.com/DaemonLoki/100DaysOfSwift/tree/master/Storm%20Viewer) (Days 16 - 18)

+_Creating a simple image viewer with a detail page._

 * Working with `FileManager`
 * Loading resources from Storage (`Bundle`)
 * Creating `TableView`s and `TableViewCell`s in Storyboards
 * Simple Navigation

 ## 2. [Guess the Flag](https://github.com/DaemonLoki/100DaysOfSwift/tree/master/Guess%20the%20Flag) (Days 19 - 22)

+_Developing a flag guessing game which asks the user to guess contries of different flags._

 * Auto Layout in Interface Builder
 * `UIButton`s and `Layer`s